So, you want to buy a puppy, but not quite sure about the breed?

 This agile runner was once used for hunting, namely retrieving birds from swamps and flushing out fish (because he loves the water and is built for swimming).

-However, in order to be sure that this is actually the breed you are looking for, you need to get much more familiar with it.
+However, to be sure that this is the breed you are looking for, you need to get much more familiar with it.

 Also, you need to learn the traits that these dogs come with so that you know what to pay attention to when buying a puppy.